fusecodecamp2019/IntroToReact/readme.md

 </body>
 ```

-7. At the bottom of the root component file add 2 lines needed so that react-dom can render the root component into the HTML.
+7. At the bottom of the root component file add the 2 lines needed so that react-dom can render the root component into the HTML.
 The CSS selector that the Root component needs to render into is "#react-root".

 8. When trying to view the page now you should see the layout with NO CONTENT...  this is fine.